CCHS-FIRST-Robotics/Software-Training/Basics/BasicGit.md

 ### Exercises

-- Join Highlanders Robotics Github organization by asking Kevin to add your Github account
+- Join CCHS FIRST Robotics Github organization by asking Colin to add your Github account
 - Simple commit
   - Clone this repository from Github
   - Add your name to the list at the bottom of this file